2024-12-16

 Reason and Morality

 PXL_20241019_195309749 Having established - at least to my own satisfaction - The Foundations of Morality, I can now play the fun game of deconstructing other people's ideas.
 And by happy chance Reason and Morality by Alan Gewirth, falls into my hands1.
 The contrast in language with Hazlitt is immeadiately obvious; this is academic philosophy.
 But casting that aspect aside, he's wrong, which is the important point.
-Wiki, naturally, can't bring itself to say this; partly because it just doesn't do that and partly because - all together now - philosophy doesn't do that, because philosophy is too scaredy-cat to make such sharp distinctions.
+Wiki, naturally, can't bring itself to say this; partly because it just doesn't do that and partly because - all together now - philosophy doesn't do that, because philosophy is too scaredy-cat to make such sharp distinctions3.

 AG is keen to found morality on rationality; to this extent he is part of the Enlightenment Project and that is good.
 Unfortunately... well, read his words: